 The College is run by a Council, similar to a board of directors.
-Council sets the College's strategic direction and ensures that the College is meeting its mandate to protect the public.
+Council sets the College's overall direction and ensures that the College is protecting the public.

 Council is made up of:

 - Ten kinesiologists elected by their peers for three year terms, one of whom must be a member of an Ontario university’s faculty or department of kinesiology, and

 - At least six and no more than eight public members appointed by the Ontario government to provide the public's point of view.